openSUSE/basiliQA/README.md

 # basiliQA
-Run packaged testsuites on libvirt, locally , Cloud, with Jenkins,  Buildbot or openQA
+Run packaged testsuites on libvirt, locally , Cloud, with Jenkins, Cucumber, Buildbot or openQA